xuscode/DSE/docs/CATIA/CATIASystemsEngineeringVRTestingARTICULATE.md

 C.By solely following the systems engineering handbook D.By using best  practices to define and maintain the system

-SYS-LAN-4:
-What is needed to create smart connected systems?
-A.Faster internet and connectivity
-B.A science based approach
-C.A group of talented individuals specializing in design D.Sophisticated tools and devices to share data

-SYS-LAN-1:
-What is the reason for changing global environment?
-A.Ever growing government rules and regulationsB.Advances in technology and new scientific discoveriesC.Lack of access to new tools and technologiesD.Abundance of renewable energy resources

-SYS-LAN-5:
-What kind of approach is followed in systems engineering?
-A.Repetitive and hardworking approach in which maximum tools are usedB.Singular approach where everyone is working on same part individuallyC.Focusing only on one single topic at a timeD.Transdisciplinary, collaborative and integrative

-SYS-LAN-3:
-How are products and services responding to the changing world?
-A.Government restrictions are not allowing users to utilize products and servicesB.Products and services are staying the same despite of the need to evolveC.Products and services are not available for everyday useD.Products and services are now transforming into smart connected systems

-SYS-LAN-18:
-What happens when organizations are thinking in silos?
-A.Different versions of same data and knowledge create confusionB.Knowledge is shared across expertsC.Distance to travel for meeting other team members increasesD.Data and knowledge access is shared among irrelevant people

-SYS-LAN-20:
-What makes complying to standards more challenging?
-A.Systems respond to standards with rising failuresB.Cost involved in implementing various standardsC.Loss of time and resources that standards bringD.Multidisciplinary nature of complex systems

-SYS-LAN-4:
-What is needed to create smart connected systems?
-A.Faster internet and connectivityB.A science based approachC.A group of talented individuals specializing in designD.Sophisticated tools and devices to share data

-SYS-LAN-7:
-What is an ideal way to define a system?
-A.Based on the people who are using the systemB.Based on the geographical region where system in locatedC.Based on the developers and engineers who created the systemD.Based on the boundaries, structure and purpose

-SYS-LAN-17:
-What challenges arise with the lack of global view?
-A.Transfer of knowledge from experts to other teamsB.Everyone in organization coming together to solve a problemC.Not being able to cover the whole definition of given problemD.Faster than expected delivery of system design and specifications

-SYS-LAN-9:
-A subsystem is:
-A.Half of the system which can be independently usedB.A part of a system which performs a defined functionC.A collection of more than 2 parts in the systemD.The part of a system which stores energy to operate

-SYS-LAN-16:
-What can be a huge challenge for organizations working with systems?
-A.Improper handling of systems by customers
-B.Natural duplication of systems
-C.Failure and inconsistency of systems
-D.Growth and simplification of systems

 SYS-USR-6:
 How do systems engineers reach the optimized solution?
 A.By gathering input from multiple sources and teamsB.By capturing right collaboration across people and across disciplinesC.By creating and managing different versions of dataD.By performing repetitive testing and validation of systems